Update: Introduction, conclusion, and ‘Made in Asia for Asia’ sections revised.

 No plans for Australia & New Zealand

-When probed about the chances of Honda launching the 0 Alpha in Australia and New Zealand, since those markets share certain similarities with Japan and Southeast Asia, Hirose responded with a definitive no. “With Australia and New Zealand, it’s just like U.S. market, they prefer large models,” he said.
+When probed about the chances of Honda launching the 0 Alpha in Australia and New Zealand, since those markets share certain similarities with Japan and Southeast Asia, Hirose responded with a definitive no. “With Australia and New Zealand, it’s just like U.S. market, they prefer large models,” he told us, following the reveal.

 New EV-only platform